Vyral/brandon-montemayor/_drafts/explaining-the-concept-of-procuring-cause.md

 {% include youtube.html %}

-‘Procuring cause’ is a very important concept in real estate.
-Here’s what you need to know.
+<center>‘Procuring cause’ is a very important concept in real estate.
+Here’s what you need to know.</center>

 **The procuring cause of a real estate transaction is an agent who sets into motion the series of events that lead to the final sale of your property**.
 Since the agent was the one who ultimately caused the buyer to purchase your home, they’re entitled to compensation in the form of commission.